 Monitor the recording system during recording, if any problem arises, pause the experiment and recording until the problem is solved properly.

 Save the recorded electrophysiological data and help the participant to take off the cap.
 Instruct the participant to wash away the conductive gel on the skin and hair.

-Provide the participant with the promised reward and thank him/her for the participation.
+Provide the participant with the reward and thank the participant for the participation.

 Representative Results